 I liked to go looking through all the wonderful places in town to spend my dollar.
 Boy, it was exciting!
 Right across from the park was the 10¢ store, and beside it was Dortche's Grocery Store.

 It was where everybody shopped for groceries, (usually puttin' it on the tab), at least until Hogly Wogly (actually the Pigly Wiggly, but Larry, the left-handed pitcher renamed it Hogly Wofly and it stuck 'cause it sounded funnier) came into town.

 The purpose of this story is this: before you could go to town on Saturday night, everybody had to take a bath.
 I remember bath time on Saturday Nights on the farm quite vividly.
 Now remember, we didn't have running water, so, the baths were taken in a round washtub, and me being the youngest I was also the lastest (until Stevie came along).
 Lord knows I wreaked the same vengeance on him that the big-uns wreaked on me!

 Grandpa would set up the tub in the kitchen, and the kids would man the old hand pump.
 When the tub was about 3/4 bath level full, then the pot would go on the stove to heat water.

 But,you took your turn in the tub according to your age.
 And I don't remember ever being there for bath time without a fight.
 Every time someone was in the tub, someone else would throw a cup of cold water on whoever was in the tub.
-I've seen many a bare tail come flying out of the kitchen just a stringing water ever-where, modesty to the wind, Grandma shrieking wildly to "git yourself back in there!" to wale mightily on the dirty rotten rat who threw the water.
+I've seen many a bare tail come flying out of the kitchen just a stringing water ever-where, modesty to the wind, Grandma shrieking wildly to "you git yourself back in there!" to wale mightily on the dirty rotten rat who threw the cold water.

 And the fight was on.
 Grandpa would have to come in and threaten to get a switch, and more than once, have to change the water before baths could resume!